phase/minekraft/README.md

 This will be compatible with Minecraft, since we're making it in mostly the same way and using the same [packet system](http://wiki.vg).

 ##TODO
 This is the TODO List.
-It's the order in which I'm going to do things.
+It's also the order in which I'm going to do things.

 #####Connections
 - [ ] Client-Server Connection
 - [ ] Player Movement on Server
+- [ ] Client-Server Chat
+- [ ] Packet Hacks (Flying, FastBreak, etc.)

 #####Backend
 - [ ] Block/Item Backend
 - [ ] Chunk Backend
+- [ ] World Backend
 - [ ] Entity Backend
 - [ ] Player Backend
+- [ ] Get Player Inventory from Server
+- [ ] Parse data from Server

 #####Graphics
 - [ ] GUIs/Menus/HUD